Frequently Asked Questions

 How can I get an appointment with a PCCP?

 If available in your community, the easiest way to get an appointment with a PCCP is to ask your family doctor or nurse practitioner for a referral.

-If a PCCP is not available in your community and you have questions or need extra time and help with your medications, either talk to your community pharmacist or request an appointment with a pharmacist at the UBC Pharmacists Clinic.
+If a PCCP is not available in your community and another clinical pharmacist does not work with your doctor or nurse practitioner’s team and you have questions or need extra time and help with your medications, either talk to your community pharmacist or request an appointment with a pharmacist at the UBC Pharmacists Clinic.

 What is the difference between the services provided by a PCCP and my usual community pharmacist